Summary

 10 total

-There is limited publicly available information regarding Reserved's efforts to improve energy efficiency or transition to renewable energy sources within its operations or supply chain.
+There is limited publicly available information regarding Reserved's initiatives to improve energy efficiency or transition to renewable energy sources within their operations and supply chain.